VincentBernet/Helenic-Myth/README.md

 ## Installation
 It's already online if you wanna check-it out, but if you want to use the code then follow the following instructions.
-Simply download the whole project, then set up your envirnment for Angular if you haven't done it yet (you need to have Node.js installed and npm package manager):
+Simply download the whole project, then set up your environment for Angular if you haven't done it yet (you need to have Node.js installed and npm package manager) :
  ```
 - npm install -g @angular/cli
  ```